kumarallamraju/avd/avd-poc-planning.md

 14. Execute the script line by line which will help you to easily troubleshoot.

 15. If all goes well, you'll see a mounted file share in your admin VM

+## Steps to create a Golden Image for AVD

+One of our MVPs put together a nice blog.
+I'm referencing his blog here https://www.robinhobo.com/windows-virtual-desktop-wvd-image-management-how-to-manage-and-deploy-custom-images-including-versioning-with-the-azure-shared-image-gallery-sig/